| |

 many Fortran 2003 features

-- F - a highly regular subset of
+- F (Internet Archive capture) - a highly regular subset

-- Minimalist GUI for Windows (MinGW) - package
+- Minimalist GNU for Windows (MinGW, Internet Archive capture) -

-library for displaying data as curves, graphs, charts, plots, surfaces and maps
+plotting library for displaying data as curves, graphs, charts, plots,

 - Some commercial compilers are available free of charge for non-commercial use,